 Couples in California dealing with an impending divorce are likely well aware of the most common worries that people are plagued by when going through the process.
-Property division is a major concern, but so are lifestyle changes that accompany the dissolution of a marriage.
+Property division in Orange County divorce is a major concern, but so are lifestyle changes that accompany the dissolution of a marriage.
 An authority on the subject in a recent piece warns of two common worries that can make a divorce even tougher psychologically than it has to be.

 Each spouse in a divorce may be concerned that he or she is not getting a fair share of the shared assets.
 With simple financial situations, dividing property and other assets is usually also fairly simple, according to the experts.
 Couples who lead more complex financial lives, however, can face a daunting challenge in even identifying all of their assets, let alone splitting them.
 A forensic accountant may be able to seek out all property, bank accounts and other assets a couple might have.
 Once that is done, both parties in the divorce should seek to find a fair value for every asset.